-Monica wrote Something to Keep Me Vertical as her graduate thesis project in 2014.
+Something to Keep Me Vertical was Monica's graduate thesis project in 2014.
 With her co-director Nick Bearden, the show premiered at Georgia College & State University in February 2015.
 The show briefly toured at South Georgia State College in April 2015.

 For script and performance rights:

-Monica wrote How to Exterminate the Black Woman as part of her self-care regimen while working five jobs in Denver in 2016.
-She completed the script in December 2017, and the show premiered on the Susquehanna University campus in April 2018 to sold-out audiences.
+How to Exterminate the Black Woman premiered at Susquehanna University.
 It also received a staged reading at the Vintage Theater in Denver, CO as part of the International Women's Voices Theatre Festival, directed by Margaret Norwood.